 1. Select Organizations:

 The first step starts from selecting an organization to participate.
 This is an important and confusing decision for students because there is no guarantee that Google will select their organization for GSoC or not.
-We will talk about this for sure but to select an organization you need to visit on GSoC Organizations page and you can shortlist the organization as per your domain and your skillset.
+We will talk about this for sure but to select an organization you need to visit the GSoC Organizations page and you can shortlist the organization as per your domain and your skillset.
 You can filter out the categories as per your choice of project or domain.

-Once you shortlist the organization checks out their open-sourced projects on Github, other resources and what they actually do.
+Once you shortlist the organization checks out their open-sourced projects on Github, other resources, and what they actually do.
 Check if the project is something that suits you or not then prepares a list of organizations and projects you want to contribute and collaborate with.
 Below are some tips while choosing an organization…

 - It’s good to start as early as possible.
 So try to finish this step preferably by November-December.